kgeorge21/JSONEditor/README.md

 # JSON Editor

 This JSON editor allows the user to add JSON object and change existing ones from the users chosen file.
+Changes can be saved as well.